thorlindberg/thesis/dissertation/8-1-3 results-syntax-references.md

 `Detailed design:` an enumerated list describing how the proposed changes are expressed, fluxuating between description and samples of code or other material that showcase these expressions.
 This should include a criticial reflection on the proposed expressions and unsupported expressions if any exist in the implementation.

 `Alternatives considered:` a step-wise description of alternative changes, fluxuating between description and samples of code or other material that demonstrate the alternative implementations.
 This can vary greatly in how closely the alternatives correlate or do not correlate, as there are often multiple varied paths to achieving the same effect.

-`Source compatibility:` a description of the impact on existing code if any, such as changes that deprecate existing code over new preferred approaches or invalidate it syntactically, referred to as "source-breaking".

-`Future directions:` a description of further changes that could be or should be made to accomodate this proposal or improve upon the implementation of a certain part of the given language.

 -->